Main Menu | Contact | Surnames | Links | 20kWeb

 "I am his Highness's dog at Kew; Pray tell me, sir, whose dog are you?"

-1. ACTAEON (Actæon): Greek myth name of a hunter who was torn to pieces by his own dogs, meaning "effulgence."
+1. ACTAEON: Latin form of Greek Aktaion, meaning "effulgence."
+In mythology, this is the name of a hunter who was torn to pieces by his own dogs.
 He was then transformed into a deer, thus himself becoming the hunted.

 • Here is a list of the names of Actaeon's 50 dogs: